 This principle provides that privacy protections be designed to prevent harm to individuals from wrongful collection or misuse of their personal information and that organisational controls to prevent such harms be proportionate to the likelihood and severity of harm.
 When there has been a breach affecting personal information, this principle suggests that providing notice to the affected individual or enforcement authorities might reduce the risk of harmful consequences.23

 The notice principle is designed to both provide transparency about the personal information collected about individuals and how it is being used and to also inform individuals about the choices and means they have to limit the use and disclosure of, and to access and correct, their personal information, including how to contact the controller about its personal information practices.24 Towards that end, this principle directs that such disclosures be made at or before the time of collection, or as soon thereafter as is practicable, so that individuals can 'make an informed decision' about interacting with the controller.25 Yet, it also recognises there are situations in which such notice is not necessary, such as in the exchange of business cards in the context of a business relationship where the parties would not expect to be given notice.26

 Principle III – collection limitation

-This principle limits the collection of personal information to only that which is relevant to the purpose of collection.
-It also stresses that, where appropriate, information should be collected with notice to, or consent of, the data subject.
+This principle limits the collection of personal information to only that which is relevant to the purpose of collection, and should be done using 'lawful and fair' collection methods that do not include obtaining information under false pretences, even in those economies where there is no explicit law against doing so.27 It also stresses that, where appropriate, information should be collected with notice to, or consent of, the data subject.28

 Principle IV – uses of personal information